woocommerce/woocommerce/readme.txt

 == Changelog ==

 = 1.6.5 =
+* Tweak - Allowed order actions to be translated without breaking icons
 * Tweak - Wipe line tax when an order is tax exempt
 * Tweak - Status page improvements